CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/knowledge_gaps_part1.md

 ### Collections (`src/collections/`)

 *   **Non-Generic vs. Generic Usage:** Clarification is needed on the intended long-term role of non-generic collection helpers.
 Should they be maintained, or is the focus strictly on generic collections moving forward?
-*   **Completeness of Generic Extensions:** Are there other commonly used generic collection extension methods that are missing from `OpenEchoSystem.Core.xCollections.Generic`?
+*   **Completeness of Generic Extensions:** Are there other commonly used generic collection extension methods that are missing from `ConsmicLexicon.Foundation.xCollections.Generic`?
 *   **Test Coverage Detail:** Specific test coverage metrics for each file in this module are unknown.

 ### Diagnostics (`src/diagnostics/`)